isongjosiah/driftwatcher/README.md

 ### Common Scenarios

-1. **Detect Drift for a Specific Terraform State File**:
+#### 1. **Detect Drift for a Specific Terraform State File**

 This is the recommended way to use driftwatcher, ensuring the most accurate comparison against your desired state.

 ```bash
 bin/driftwatcher detect \